GuoyuloveSunshine/GuoyuloveSunshine.github.io/_pages/cv.md

 * **02/2020 - 06/2020 &ensp;&ensp; Research about 3D point-cloud reconstruction of SJTU campus virtual map**
   * Main work: Studying the pose of camera, using SIFT and ORB algorithms to find and match feature points of sequential frame
 * **07/2019 - 09/2019 &ensp;&ensp; Research about the Magnetic field around an energized coil**
-  * Main work: Using application to mesure the magnetic field, Using python to fit the curve and verify the theorem
+  * Main work: Using application to measure the magnetic field, Using python to fit the curve and verify the theorem
 * **07/2018 - 08/2018 &ensp;&ensp; Research about the application Tokamak**
   * Main work: Establishing and solving parametric equation by MATLAB